kailinzhang1031/Pytorch-Primer/2_2_1_DataTypeOfTensor.md

-# CheckPoint 2.2.1 Data Types Of Tensor
+# 2.2.1 Data Types Of Tensor

 ##  1. Initializing and basic operations